Botstiber Senior Design Entrepreneurship Competition

 - Applicants will be provided with further information regarding the competition presentation expectations.

-- Applicants will be required to submit an essay that describes how they envision that their product/idea could be sold into the market and describes the work that they accomplished to validate their ideas regarding market viability.
+- By Friday January 31, 2020: Applicants will submit an essay that describes how they envision that their product/idea being sold into the market and describe the work that they accomplished to validate their ideas regarding market viability.
+This is submitted through the online education program portal.

-- Applicants will be required to present in-person to a set of judges who will choose up to ten awardees.
+- Wednesday February 5, 2020: Applicants will present in-person to a set of judges who will choose up to ten awardees.
 It will be at the judges’ discretion, in coordination with the Close School, to determine which, if any, of the teams receive awards and the prize amounts that will be awarded.

 Application details and judging criteria